Code-Institute-Submissions/foodie-2/README.md

 - The site is to some extent depending on images uploaded by users.
 - I've chosen to let the images speak the colors.
 Therefore I've picked unobtrusive colors on the navbar and body.

 ### Typography

+The primary font 'RocknRoll One' was chosen for the body text of the site because of it clear readability, yet somewhat funky style.
+This font also looks good in uppercase with a little extra letter spacing.

 ### Wireframe